 Taylor Of Old Bond Street

 Taylor of Old Bond Street – The performance of TOBS shave creams had become inconsistent in my opinion: the most-recently launched products performed well but many of the older formulations didn’t.
 That problem seems to have been shaken out, as my research (and my own recent experience) indicate that the performance across different shave products has evened out to a predictable level.
-Taylor Of Old Bond Street shave creams have a wide variety of both classic and modern scents.
-Sandalwood is a often listed as a favorite shaving cream on Amazon.
+Taylor Of Old Bond Street has a wide variety of both classic and modern scents and some versions are formulated specifically for sensitive skin.
+Their Sandalwood is a often listed as a favorite shaving cream on Amazon.

 Truefitt & Hill